Meet our founders

 During covid, I've found myself (alongside the rest of the team) locked down with a singular mission to create a human digital experience that matches families, with a high degree of certainty, to their ideal place to stay on holiday.
-And as travel markets start showing early signs of opening up, I'm excited to say we're continuing on our mission to deliver this experience to your fingertips very shortly..
+And as travel markets start showing early signs of opening up, we're excited to help families all around the UK find their perfect place to stay on their next family holiday!

 Hi, I'm Ketan and I'm the CTO and Co-Founder of tripAbrood.
 I lead product and tech in our travel tech startup.
 Previously, I was an engineering lead at Lloyds Bank, the biggest retail bank in the UK.

 Having grown up in Bangalore (India), I moved to the UK to study computer science and have been living here ever since.
 Living and working in multiple continents is a massive growth hack to your personality, experience and knowledge.
 I would definitely recommend everyone to travel and go see/live the world.
 Having said that, a fair bit of warning - your visa applications end up taking few more pages if you need to list out everywhere you have travelled for the last 3/5 years.
 You get used to it though :)